harrisosserman/harrisosserman.github.io/_posts/2021-02-12-getting-into-techstars.md

 layout: post
 title: "Getting into Techstars"
 ---
 Today was my last day of the innaugural [Techstars Workforce Development Accelerator](https://demoday.techstars.com/workforce-development-2020-t6).
 It was the greatest entrepreneurial learning experience of my life.
-But, in this point, I'm not going to talk about that.
+But, in this post, I'm not going to talk about that.
 I'm going to bring you back in time to September 17, 2020.

 Over a period of 73 days from July 6 to September 17, I had 7 interviews with Techstars.
 I was also sending biweekly business status update emails to them.
 Final decisions for the class were due on September 18, and I still hadn't heard by the morning of the 17th.
 I figured I was extremely borderline, and couldn't sleep.
 I got out of bed early in the morning and typed out the following business update email, sending it at 6:33 AM.